-Several minutes later, the Hades Level servants wheeled in carts delivering lunch: turkey clubs with Weinstein pickles and Plochman’s mustard, and tuna fish sandwiches with cole slaw.
+Several minutes later, the Hades Level servants wheeled in carts delivering lunch: turkey clubs with Weinstein pickles and Plochman’s mustard, and tuna fish sandwiches with coleslaw.
 Side salads and potato chips were also available.
-The cabinet members ate in the stark UltraBunker while the giant screen projected a rectangular void with only an occasional photon of primordial light flickering within its blackness.
+The cabinet members ate in the stark UltraBunker while the giant screen projected a rectangular void with only an occasional photon of primordial light flickering within its boundaries of blackness.

 After lunch, Faucett poked his face in again.
 “Mr. President?”

 Fricke leaned forward.
 “Maybe we should contact the Russians.
 Perhaps they’ve heard something.”

 “Good idea.
 Bring Timmy up.”